 In order to contain the spread of Covid19 in Saxony-Anhalt, the government has adopted an ordinance on quarantine measures for incoming and outgoing travellers.

-The regulation obligates persons who enter Saxony-Anhalt by land, sea or air from a state outside the Federal Republic of Germany to go directly to their own home or other suitable accommodation immediately after entry and to remain quarantined there for a period of 14 days after entry.
+The regulation obligates persons who enter Saxony-Anhalt by land, sea or air from a state outside the Federal Republic of Germany from a risk area to go directly to their own home or other suitable accommodation immediately after entry and to remain quarantined there for a period of 14 days after entry.
 This also applies to persons who enter Saxony-Anhalt via another German state from abroad.
 During this period, the visitation of persons who do not live within the immediate household are prohibited.
 Violations of the regulation can be punished with a fine of up to 25,000 euros.

 We request you to stay home as long as we are not able to have regular classes on campus, as we are only offering online-courses at present.
 Students who travel to the university from abroad are requested to register via mail to: arbeitssicherheit(at)hs-harz.de